 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence.